gerardrobertkirwin/gerardrobertkirwin.github.io/_posts/2019-12-30-English-Football-With-Shiny-Pt-1.md

 *Data Cleanup*
 --------------

-Looking at the data there were a number of things I needed to do to clean the data.
+Looking at the data there were several things I needed to do to clean the data.
 First, I wanted standings with combined wins, losses, ties and goals.
-The data had seperate home and away totals except for the 1992-93 through 2008-09 seasons where the data was combined but split into random columns.
+The data had separate home and away totals except for the 1992-93 through 2008-09 seasons where the data was combined but split into random columns.
 I calculated and combined the data, which involved changing the NULL data from 1992-93 through 2008-09 to 0 to enable calculations, then added the home and away columns.
-Finally, I removed the seperate home and away columns.
+Finally, I removed the separate home and away columns.
 <br>

 Next, I wanted to calculate each team's "total position" for each year (this will be used in my next blog).
 English football operates on a system of [relegation and promotion](https://en.wikipedia.org/wiki/Promotion_and_relegation) between their multiple divisions which are tiered.
 Usually the bottom 2-4 teams in each division are relegated to a lower division and the bottom 2-4 teams in each division are promoted to the next division.
 I wanted to calculate where every team is on the system of tiers each year.
 The top team in the top tier is 1 and the bottom team in the bottom tier is the highest number (for example 92 in 2017-18).
 <br>

-To figure out each team's "total position", I needed to have a counting sequence through the tiers and have it start over every year.
+To figure out each team's "total position", I needed to have a counting sequence through the tiers, and have it start over every year.
 In my dataset, the tiers were listed as text such as "First Tier", which is unreadable for a sequencing function.
-So I changed each tier to a number, 1 through 4, which the function could sequence through.
+So, I changed each tier to a number, 1 through 4, which the function could sequence through.
 Then I used R's within function to sequence through the tiers and then through the years.
 This worked a charm showing me 1 for the top team in the top division in each year and a number in the 80s or 90s (depending on the size of English League football in a particular year) for the worst team in the lowest division.
 <br>

 The code used is shown below: